Caring for Friends™ successfully works with schools, churches, synagogues, and other groups such as clubs, scouts, sororities, and fraternities.

 Weekly or monthly cooking—Gather your staff or employees at your facility or our commercial kitchen to prepare meals for the elderly, homebound, disabled, or isolated individuals served by Caring for Friends.
 Learn more about contributing to our cooking program.

-Food drive—Collect nonperishable food that can be used for cooking meals or for our Breakfast Bags or Caring Boxes.
+Food drive—Collect nonperishable food that can be used for cooking meals or for our Snack Bags or Caring Boxes.
 We can also use items your group collects during your food drive for our community food distribution efforts.